fayhyyd/HYYD/content/project/nas/index.md

 ---
-title: Demographics and Clinical Characteristics of Neonatal Abstinence Syndrome (NAS) in Texas, 2019
+title: "Demographics and Clinical Characteristics of Neonatal Abstinence Syndrome (NAS) in Texas, 2019"
 summary: This data brief presents the demographic and clinical characteristics of non-iatrogenic NAS cases recorded among 692 hospitals in Texas, 2019.
 tags:
 - work